National Institutes of Health

 - The primary NIH organization for research on Brain Aneurysm is the National Institute of Neurological Disorders and Stroke

 A brain aneurysm is an abnormal bulge or "ballooning" in the wall of an artery in the brain.
 They are sometimes called berry aneurysms because they are often the size of a small berry.
-Most brain aneurysms produce no symptoms until they become large, begin to leak blood, or rupture.
+Most brain aneurysms produce no symptoms until they become large, begin to leak blood, or burst.

 If a brain aneurysm presses on nerves in your brain, it can cause signs and symptoms.
-These can include:
+These can include

 NIH: National Heart, Lung, and Blood Institute

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)